heartstchr/heartstchr.github.io/docs/README.md

 footer: Copyright © 2022
 ---

-<div class="text-md text-2xl mt-8">Full Stack Developer with extensive experience in both backend and frontend technologies.</div>
+<div class="text-md text-2xl mt-8">Full Stack Developer with extensive experience in Javascript, NodeJS ecosystem and Cloud.</div>
 <div class="my-4">
-With a demonstrated history of success in the industry, I bring a comprehensive skill set that covers all phases of software development, including planning, implementation, testing, monitoring, and delivery.
+With a demonstrated history of success in the industry, I bring a comprehensive skill set that covers all phases of software development, including Planning, Implementation, Automated testing, Monitoring, and Contineous Integration and Contineous Delivery.
 </div>